Security police

-In some countries, security police is the name given to the secret security and intelligence services charged with protecting the state at the highest level, including responsibilities such as personal protection of the head of state, counter-espionage, and anti-terrorism.
+In some countries, security police is the name given to the secret security and intelligence services charged with protecting the state at the highest level, including responsibilities such as personal protection of the head of state, counterintelligence, and counter-terrorism.
+Examples of these agencies include the Japanese Security Police and the Georgian Security Police Department.

-Types of special police and similar organizations
+Types of security police agencies

-Examples of Special police may include:
+Types of security police may include: